zhengzihaoPKU/zhengzihaoPKU.github.io/_pages/about.md

 ## 2025

-[2025-12] One paper about secure RRAM accelerators is accepted by TCAD!
+* [2025-12] One paper about secure RRAM accelerators is accepted by TCAD!

-[2025-11] I attend the Chinasoft Conference and delivered a work report about embodied intelligence.
+* [2025-11] I attend the Chinasoft Conference and delivered a work report.

-[2025-11] One paper about MoE quantization is accpeted by DATE 2026!
+* [2025-11] One paper about MoE quantization is accpeted by DATE 2026!